sidd0894/Password-generator/README.md

 ## How to run this project?
 To run this follow the steps given below-
 1. **Install python**: <br>
 Get python from [python.org](https://www.python.org/downloads/) if you don't have it yet.
-This game is compatible with Python 3.x.
+This project is compatible with Python 3.x.

 2. **Download or Clone the Repository**: <br>
 Download the zip of this repository  from the green 'Code' button on top or you can clone this repository using the following command: